 Figure 6.4 Possible operational frequency band for IEEE 802.15.3d devices.

+Due to the operation in outdoor environments measures to avoid interference of passive services operating in the same band has to be avoided.
+Results on investigations of potential interference for fixed wireless links are reported in [15,16].

 Specific requirements with respect to the MAC